 When it comes to Air Conditioning, your Home, dealing with air cooling is only part of the comfort equation.

-We have all heard the “feels like” temperatures on the weather report that are usually several degrees hotter than the actual temperature.
-Often, the actual temperature would comfortable, but the humidity makes it uncomfortable.
+The “feels like” temperatures on the weather report that are usually several degrees hotter than the actual temperature, when often, the actual temperature would comfortable, but the humidity makes it uncomfortable and feel hotter.
 Cooling your home without effectively removing humidity can make matters even worse – cool and damp.

 Just Cooling is Not Good Enough